kamuz/top-wordpress/readme.md

 ## Backup

+- [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) - simple solution for backup, export and import
 - [UpdraftPlus](https://wordpress.org/plugins/updraftplus/) - backup your files and database into the cloud and restore with a single click
-- [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) - 1-click migration for your database, media, themes and plugins
+- [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) - migration of database, media, themes and plugins
-- [WP Rollback](https://wordpress.org/plugins/wp-rollback/) - rollback any theme or plugin

 ## Content